 Peer Review Process

-Manuscripts that pass the initial assessment are assigned to a subject expert in our team of Editors to oversee the review process.
-All papers are subject to peer review and authors can expect a decision, or an explanation for the delay, within a month of receipt.
+Once a manuscript passes the initial checks, it will be assigned to at least two independent experts for peer-review.
+A single-blind review is applied, where authors' identities are known to reviewers.
+Peer review comments are confidential and will only be disclosed with the express agreement of the reviewer.
+All manuscripts are subject to peer review and authors can expect a decision, or an explanation for the delay, within 2 months of receipt.
 If a revision is invited, the corresponding author should submit the revised manuscript within 2 weeks.
-The final decision is taken by the editor based on the information gained through the peer-review process.
-Reviewers are asked to declare any conflicts of interest.
+The final decision is taken by Editor in Chief based on the information gained through the peer-review process.

-The submitted version of the paper is not acceptable and requires major revision but there is clear potential in the work and ASCI is prepared to consider a new version.
+The submitted version of the paper is not acceptable and requires major revision, but there is clear potential in the work, and ASCI Journal is prepared to consider a new version.
 Authors are offered the opportunity to resubmit their paper as a new submission.
-Concerns will remain regarding the suitability of the paper for publication until the editors are convinced by the authors that their paper fits the scope and standards of ASCI.
-The resubmitted manuscript will be returned to the editor if at all possible.
+Concerns will remain regarding the suitability of the paper for publication until the editors are convinced by the authors that their paper fits the scope and standards of ASCI Journal.
+The resubmitted manuscript will be returned to the original associate editor if at all possible.

-The paper is acceptable for publication, subject to conditions that need to be addressed in producing a final version of the manuscript.
-These may include sub-editing changes and the minor amendments to ensure the paper fully matches our criteria.
+The paper is accepted for publication, subject to conditions that need to be addressed in producing a final version of the manuscript.
+These may include sub-editing changes and the minor amendment to ensure the paper fully matches our criteria.
 After final checking in the editorial office, acceptance is confirmed and the paper is forwarded to the publishers for publication.